CPqD/ofdissector/README.md

 Dependencies
 ------------
  * glib >= 2.0
- * Wireshark >= 1.4.0
+ * wireshark >= 1.4.0 (including development headers)
- * SCons >= 2.0
+ * scons >= 2.0

 The build requires wireshark include files somewhere on your system.
-You can set the WIRESHARK environment variable to the directory that your include files live in (e.g. the root of an svn checkout) - this should be such that
+You can set the `WIRESHARK` environment variable to the directory that your include files live in (e.g. the root of an svn checkout) - this should be such that `<epan/packet.h>` is a valid include.

-<epan/packet.h> is a valid include.
+On Linux the build should work out of the box (once you set `WIRESHARK`), producing `libpacket-openflow.so`, which needs to be renamed to `openflow.so` and moved into an acceptable wireshark plugin directory (`/usr/local/lib/wireshark/plugins/<ver>/` for example).

-On Linux the build should work out of the box (once you set WIRESHARK), producing libpacket-openflow.so, which needs to be renamed to openflow.so and moved into an acceptable wireshark plugin directory (/usr/local/lib/wireshark/plugins/<ver>/ for example).
+In Ubuntu, installing `wireshark-dev` and `scons` should satisfy all dependencies and provide a building environment.

 The Windows build should also pretty much work out of the box, provided you have sufficiently set up your system for building Wireshark itself.